 Prior to the pandemic, transit in the region saw a significant increase in ridership and revenue hours.
-Fort Collins has invested in the MAX line along Mason Street, parallel to US287 and the Colorado State University Campus.
+Fort Collins has invested in the MAX line along Mason Street, parallel to US287 and the Colorado State University (CSU) Campus.
 Fort Collins, Loveland, and Berthoud continuously invest in the FLEX service, which now serves Boulder in addition to Longmont.
 Greeley has implemented the Poudre Express, which began in January 2020.
-Ridership across all agencies fell sharply in 2020, when transit agencies shut down, service was reduced, and many employers required employees that could work from home, Figure 5.
+CSU supports FLEX and Poudre Express through student fees.
+Ridership across all agencies fell sharply in 2020, when transit agencies shut down, service was reduced, and many employers required employees to work from home, Figure 5.
+Revenue hours shown are the number of hours that transit buses are en route to their destination, providing trips to riders.

-Figure 5: Transit Ridership and Revenue Hours, 2015-2020
+Figure 5: Fixed Route Transit Ridership and Revenue Hours, 2015-2020